USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 These resources are available on the working group web page.

-We are currently focused on establishing a seminar series that will consist of both technical talks and tutorials.
+We are currently focused on establishing a seminar series consisting of technical talks and tutorials.
 These seminars will focus on teaching relevant skills and best practices to members of the community.
 We plan to alternate between technical talks and hands-on tutorials.